 - Receive offer for on-campus employment position.
 Once you are hired, your supervisor will complete all required forms for on-campus employment and begin the on-boarding process in Workday, according to UT policies.

-- Complete and submit the online "On-Campus Employment" request to the International Programs Office.
+- Complete and submit the online "On-Campus Employment" request via your online profile in the Request & Document Center..

 - New students - make sure you have also submitted the online New Student Online Immigration Check-In request via your online profile in the Request & Document Center and completed the Immigration check-in process.

 - The International Programs Office will verify if the student is eligible for on-campus employment and will notify the Student Employment Coordinator in the Human Resources (HR) office.